jonathanheaden/Resume/README.md

 She could not find a suitable solution to calculate accurate shipping costs for Australia.
 She required the ability to calculate shipping using the AusPost API & to control which products could be ordered from which Australian States, and which products could not be dispatched to international destinations.

 I wrote a custom node JS app which I host on digitalocean to suit her needs.
 The backend is written in nodeJS, the frontend in VueJS and it uses Json Web Tokens for single signon.
+The code is in a private BitBucket repository.
 It is embedded in the Shopify admin console as a SaaS for merchants.
 Below url is a static front page to explain what the app does

 https://australianpostagecalculator.com